wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **M:**&ensp;Not knowing the means is admittedly as bad as not having the power!
 But let us drop the subject for the moment; after all it is not important why we feel helpless, as long as we see clearly that for the time being we are helpless.

 I am now seventy-four years old.
 And yet I feel that I am an infant.
 I feel clearly that in spite of all the changes I am a child.
-My *Guru* told me, “that child, which is you even now, is your real self” (<span class=tooltip>swarupa<span class=tooltiptext>One’s own form, nature, character.</span></span>).
+My *Guru* told me, “that child, which is you even now, is your real self” (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>).
 Go  back to that state of pure being, where the ‘I Am’ is still in its purity before it got contaminated with ‘this I am’ or ‘that I am’.
 Your burden is of false self-identifications — abandon them all.
 My *Guru* told me — “Trust me.
 I tell you, you are divine.
 Take it as the absolute truth.
 Your joy is divine, your suffering is divine too.
 All comes from God.
 Remember it always.
 You are God, your will alone is done”.
 I did believe him and soon realised how wonderfully true and accurate were his words.
 I did not condition my mind by thinking, “I am God, I am wonderful, I am beyond”.
 I simply followed his instruction which was to focus the mind on pure being ‘I Am’, and stay in it.
 I used to sit for hours together, with, nothing but the ‘I Am’ in my mind and soon peace and joy and a deep all-embracing love became my normal state.
 In it all disappeared — myself, my *Guru*, the life I lived, the world around me.
 Only peace remained and unfathomable silence.

 **Q:**&ensp;It all looks very simple and easy, but it is just not so.
 Sometimes the wonderful state of joyful peace dawns on me and I look and wonder: how easily it comes and how intimate it seems, how totally my own.
 Where was the need to strive so hard for a state so near at hand?
 This time, surely, it has come to stay.
 Yet how soon it all dissolves and leaves me wondering — was it a taste of reality or another aberration?
 If it was reality, why did it go?
 Maybe some unique experience is needed to fix me for good in the new state and until the crucial experience comes, this game of hide and seek must continue.